Table of Contents

 Tool: Use the Sample program.
 The sample project for headsets integrates EIF recording functionality.

-Replay EIF data: Validation and debugging
+Playing back EIF data: verification and debugging

 • Unity development